1994

 ● Deal with everyone honestly and fairly; then you’re entitled to expect the same from him.
 You have to do good, to expect to receive it from others.
 The hypocrite tends to get less than he hopes to get, because people come to see through him.

 ● 4-15-1994: It has been correctly observed of me that I enjoy explaining things to people.
 And I’m very good at it; anything I understand, I can explain (and struggling to explain, helps you to better understand).
 Which may largely account for my propensity to be in psychotherapy.
 It’s not a matter merely of finding a captive audience, to whom I can talk endlessly of myself; there’s also an element of simply enjoying the act of explaining, elucidating in great detail, a subject that I know well and can expound on.
-That may also be part of the impulse for keeping this diary.
+That may also be part of the impulse for keeping this Diary.

 ● Avoidance and discontinuation of pain takes precedence over creation or continuation of pleasure.
 This is how feel, for myself, and so I would urge it as a general principle.